Inedo/inedo-docs/BuildMaster/platforms/java/tomcat.md

 ## Deploying Java Web Applications to Tomcat {#deployment data-title="Deployment"}

-- by default, applications are packaged as WAR files and deployed to the `$CATALINA_HOME\webapps` directory
-- the general process involves:
+By default, applications are packaged as WAR files and deployed to the `$CATALINA_HOME\webapps` directory.
+The general process involves:

 {.docs}
   - stopping the Tomcat server: `$CATALINA_HOME/bin/shutdown.sh`